WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 The purpose of all of this processing is to whittle down the images in the database that contain at least one CA Region and are taken during the census.
 The deleting of other images are optional, but recommended for ease of filtering.

-CVS: I didn't see the code snippets for some things:  WIC, orientation, quality, etc.
-JRP:  We don't use the WIC in practice for GGR because it is generally pre-filtered by the data collectors, and it complicates the error estimate used in the ML-aware P-R index.
-We also don't use the orientation model for GGR, but the detection training instructions could be used to add that component.
-For quality, it has been replaced with AoI and CA, we generally don't use it except to exclude images from processing.
-Quality has always been a useful mechanism for ignoring annotations without deleting them (the preferred method during a real-world analysis) because we don't need to keep for record keeping / paper writing.

 ### Qualitative Filtering

 Beyond the automated classifiers, we further filter out any annotation that fails to pass a series of qualitative heuristics, including: aspect ratio checks, annotations where the width or height are too small, and a minimum gradient magnitude.